 Other media types available.
-Please let us know your needs and we can tell you the prices per square inch and square foot.
+Please let us know your needs and we will provide custom pricing.

 Printing is charged at a cost per square foot.
 Use the size of the finished print including the area around the image to calculate the price.
 Maximum width is 44 inches by any length.

 When pricing prints, add at least one inch to each side of the image measurement if you are planning on matting and framing the print.
 This will provide a .5″ white border used to secure the print to the backing in order for a mat to go on top and cover a minimal amount of the image.
 The mat-board keeps the print off the glass to protect it over time.
 Now multiply the new length x width for total square inches and then multiply that by the cost of the media.

 For example, if the image is 16×20 inches multiply 17×21 to get a square inch total.
 Divide the square inch measurement by 144 and then multiply by the square foot price to get the cost of each print.